Theflowz0ne/Text-File-Processor/README.md

 This project is a simple web-based text file processor that allows users to upload a text file, specify a maximum number of characters per line, and process the file to format lines according to the specified limit.
 The processed text can then be downloaded as a new text file.
 The application uses Tailwind CSS for styling.

+This project was done to shorten subs that are more than X symbols long, and to get them to the next line softly (Not mid word).

 ## Features

 - **Upload Text File:** Users can upload a text file (.txt format).